femtomc/jaxmax/README.md

 > * Invoke a `juju.jit` function inside of code which you want to lower to MAX.
 > * No keyword arguments to specify static arguments.

+## Extending `juju` with custom MAX operations

+[MAX supports a user-extensible operation set](https://docs.modular.com/nightly/max/tutorials/build-custom-ops/), and `juju` allows you to convenient plug these operations into JAX computations which you intend to lower to MAX.

 ## State of coverage of JAX primitives

 Keep in mind, even if a primitive is supported by a test, there may be missing usage patterns which cause errors which we haven't covered yet.